 Even for those with no qualms about airports, security, and the drama of travel might still have problems with their circadian rhythm.
 Recently, I traveled to Costa Rica and despite only 1 hour time difference, the flight delays landed us in the hotel room at 4:30 AM with an 8 AM shuttle departure!

 Sleep quality is important and especially when traversing many time zones.
-Getting good sleep is far more useful than finding the most effective drugs for improving your focus and concentration.
+Getting good sleep is far more useful than finding the most effective enhancers for improving your focus and concentration.
 Here are some options to help tackle different sleep-related problems.

 Melatonin – this is nothing more than a brain chemical that is already in your brain primarily for the purpose of sleep.
 That being said, the brain chemical is on a clock that gets disrupted for travel.
 You might find yourself wide awake at 3 AM in the morning because your circadian clock has not caught up.
 Dave Asprey has a very specific regimen for sleeping, which includes melatonin in small amounts while traveling.